Alaska Commercial Lease Agreement

 According to Alaska Stat. § 45.12.106, there are two enforceable forum options for lawsuits related to commercial leases:

-Any other choice of jurisdiction is not enforceable.
-Furthermore, if the selected judicial forum lacks jurisdiction over the lessee, it is also deemed unenforceable.
+Any other choice of jurisdiction lacks enforceability under Alaska law.
+Furthermore, if the selected judicial forum lacks jurisdiction over the lessee, the court also deems it unenforceable.

 Statutes